charles9n/bert-sklearn/Options.md

 `num_mlp_hiddens`: the number of hidden neurons in each layer of the mlp.
 Default: 500

+`ignore_label`: labels to be excluded when calculating f1 for BertTokenClassifier.
+Default: None

 ### training/finetuning options

 `learning_rate`: inital learning rate of Bert Optimizer.
 Default: 2e-5